-Your mother cried incessantly for days.
+Your mother cried incessantly.

 You told her everything was alright.
-You were happy and were going for an amazing cause, to an amazing place.
+You were happy and going for an amazing cause, to an amazing place.

 But no convincing works on mothers.
 She was intimidated by society, of the unknowns, and for her daughter’s safety.

 The night before you had to leave, she held your hand as she sobbed on the bed.